 Skip to main content

-The economic burden of hemodialysis and associated factors of among patients in private and public health facilities: a cross-sectional study in Addis Ababa, Ethiopia
+The economic burden of hemodialysis and associated factors among patients in private and public health facilities: a cross-sectional study in Addis Ababa, Ethiopia

 Abstract